What is an Evil Twin Attack – Understanding the Threat on Public Networks

 Most websites today use HTTPS (Hyper-text Transfer Protocol) which is the secure version of HTTP.
 It requires an SSL handshake; data such as login credentials are delivered in an encrypted form.
 So, it’s always in your benefit to visit websites protected with HTTPS.
 You can check for it by looking for the green padlock in the URL field of a web browser.

-For example, the equipment you need is already sold legally.
-One such equipment is Wi-Fi Pineapple.
+For example, the equipment you need for an evil twin attack is already sold legally.
+One such piece of equipment is Wi-Fi Pineapple.
 At first, it looks like a Wi-Fi router with a lot of antennas sticking out.
 But it’s actually a very powerful penetration testing tool used in ethical hacking.
 Professional hackers test a network’s security by attacking it, thereby exposing vulnerabilities.

 But the very same equipment meant to improve security can also be used to carry out a Man-in-the-Middle Attack.